Château Lilian Ladouys 2016 - Cru Bourgeois

 based on 6 reviews

-Still a little young, decent for the price, but found at Intermarché at the recent 2020 wine fair for 20% less, not counting the cashback on the store card.
+Still a bit young, decent for the price, but I found it at Intermarché during the recent 2020 wine fair—20% off, not to mention the store card reward points.

 See all reviews from this customer